2025 Spiritual Walks of Northern Japan

 Today is a free day and it is up to you to make it as busy or as relaxed as you please.
 You can walk some of the many walking tracks in Urabandai, rent a bike from the hotel and ride through beautiful autumn avenues, take a cruise on a lake or visit an exquisite art gallery.

-At the end of the day, we will gather together and have a dinner at hotel.
+At the end of the day, we will gather together and have dinner at the hotel.

 Day 9: Aizuwakamatsu

 Changing the focus from nature to history, today you are in one of the most historically significant cities of Tohoku, Aizuwakamatsu.
 You start your experience at Tsurugajo Castle.
 During the Boshin War (Fr.
-1868) that eventually reinstated Imperial rule after centuries of samurai rule, this castle withstood fierce attack by the newly formed Imperial army in a bitter siege that lasted one month.
+1868) that eventually reinstated imperial rule after centuries of samurai rule, this castle withstood a fierce attack by the newly formed imperial army in a bitter siege that lasted one month.

-Inside of the tower there is now a museum dedicated to the history of Aizuwakamatsu, and the observation gallery at the top offers panoramic views of the city.
-You will also visit a former samurai residence and a Japanese garden in the complex.
+Inside the tower, is now a museum dedicated to the history of Aizuwakamatsu, and the observation gallery at the top offers panoramic views of the city.
+You will also visit the former samurai residence and a Japanese garden in the complex.

-You then stroll the charming streets of Nanokamachi which is full of traditional crafts and food items.
-In particular, you visit a sake brewery where you can see the sake production method and participate in tasting.
+You then stroll the charming streets of Nanokamachi that is full of traditional crafts and food items.
+In particular, you will visit a sake brewery to see the sake production method and participate in tasting.

 Dinner tonight is a regional cuisine of Aizuwakamatsu at a local restaurant.